mrdudz/portris/readme.txt

   should have been cleared, this will happen when the next block is dropped
 - the available joystick drives should be read from disk instead of using the hardcoded c64 specific list
+- on some targets (eg apple2) using keyboard and joystick at the same time is not practical
+- on some targets (eg apple2) an unconnected joystick does not report "neutral" position, because of that it should be possible to use less than the avail. able number of joysticks

 More Ports?